 1. Teaching Institution University of Technology 2.
 University Department/Centre Laser and Optoelectronics Engineering 3.
 Course title/code Remote sensing and Image Processing /OPE4305 4.
 Programme(s) to which it contributes Optoelectronics Engineering Program 5.
-Modes of Attendance offered Full time

-6. Semester/Year 1 st and 2 nd semesters / year 7.
+Modes of Attendance offered Full time 6.
+Semester/Year 1 st and 2 nd semesters / year 7.
 Number of hours tuition (total) 2hours / week 2H30=60 hours/ year 8.
-Date of production/revision of this specification 22/7/2017

-- 1. Understanding the main concepts of remote sensing. - 2.
-Defining the main systems that used in remote sensing especially airborne and spaceborne satellites. - 3.
-The wide applications for gathering information about Earth, seas and oceans and also the in atmospheric broadcasting and weather and climate meteorological applications. - 4.
-Studying the main concepts of image processing. - 5.
-Studying Fourier Transform in image processing for continuous and discrete functions. - 6.
-Studying the convolution and correlation for some signals and functions - 7.
-Studying the interaction of electromagnetic radiation with atmosphere and Earth's surface.
+Date of production/revision of this specification 22/07/2017 9.
+Aims of the Course 1.
+Understanding the main concepts of remote sensing.
+2. Defining the main systems that used in remote sensing especially airborne and spaceborne satellites.
+3. The wide applications for gathering information about Earth, seas and oceans and also the in atmospheric broadcasting and weather and climate meteorological applications.

+4. Studying the main concepts of image processing.

+5. Studying Fourier Transform in image processing for continuous and discrete functions.

+6. Studying the convolution and correlation for some signals and functions

+7. Studying the interaction of electromagnetic radiation with atmosphere and Earth's surface.
-G- Knowledge and Understanding

-- A1.
-Enabling student to get the knowledge and understanding of the theoretical principles of remote sensing for different systems. - A2.
-Understanding of Ideological philosophy of remote sensing and their applications. - A3.
-Understanding the knowledge of the basic mathematical tools and functions used in Image processing. - A4.
+10. Learning Outcomes, Teaching ,Learning and Assessment Methods B- Knowledge and Understanding A1.Enabling student to get the knowledge and understanding of the theoretical principles of remote sensing for different systems.
+A2.
+Understanding of Ideological philosophy of remote sensing and their applications.
+A3.
+Understanding the knowledge of the basic mathematical tools and functions used in Image processing.
+A4.
 At the end of the year the student should be able to understanding of the main concepts, theory and application of remote sensing and image processing.

-- B1.An ability to analyze the main interactions occurred between electromagnetic radiation and atmosphere, Earth's surface features. - B2.
-An ability to identify, formulates, and solve some problems used in image processing tools. - B3.
+B. Subject-specific skills B1.An ability to analyze the main interactions occurred between electromagnetic radiation and atmosphere, Earth's surface features.
+B2.
+An ability to identify, formulates, and solve some problems used in image processing tools.
+B3.
 An ability to use the techniques, skills and modern tools necessary for remote sensing and image processing in practice.

-- 1-Lecture notes and classroom discussions. - 2-Reports related to theory and applications of remote sensing. - 3-Solving problems, quizzes and assessments. .

-- 1-First semester exam (15%).

-- 2- Second semester exam (15%).

-- 3 Home works, quizzes, reports (10%).

-- 4. Final Examination (60%)

-- C1.
-An ability to apply knowledge of Remote sensing. - C2.
-An ability to understand and discuss the main concepts for remte sensing problems. - C4.
-Arranging and classifying the remote sensing systems. - C5.
+Teaching and Learning Methods 1-Lecture notes and classroom discussions.
+2-Reports related to theory and applications of remote sensing.
+3-Solving problems, quizzes and assessments.
+Assessment methods 1-First semester exam (1°%).
+2- Second semester exam (15%).
+3 - Home works, quizzes, reports (1.%).
+4. Final Examination (60%) C. Thinking Skills C1.
+An ability to apply knowledge of Remote sensing.
+C2.
+An ability to understand and discuss the main concepts for remte sensing problems.
+C4.Arranging and classifying the remote sensing systems.
+C5.
 Ability to solving problems for different function that used in image processing and make sense in mathematical tools.

-- 1. Discussions and dialogue of questions using diverse ideas concepts. - 2.
-Preparing individual and collective scientific reports for remote sensing systems by students.
+Teaching and Learning Methods 1.
+Discussions and dialogue of questions using diverse ideas concepts.
+2. Preparing individual and collective scientific reports for remote sensing systems by students.
+Assessment methods 1.
+Daily and monthly examinations, 2.
+Attendance in classroom in the specified time of lecture.

-- 1. Daily and monthly examinations, - 2.
-Attendance in classroom in the specified time of lecture. - 3.
-Participate effectively in the classroom. - 3.
+- 3. Participate effectively in the classroom. - 3.
 Individual activities for students. - D. General and Transferable Skills (other skills relevant to employability and personal development) - D 1 The student should be able to connect and communicate written and oral communication, research and information gathering . - D 2 Ability to discuss different subjects related with remote sensing and communication. - D 3 Ability to prepare different reports, summaries, Posters and Mural in a particular subject. - D 4 leadership team collectively to various activities